darwin-eu-dev/omopgenerics/cran-comments.md

 - CohortSurvival
 - CodelistGenerator
 - CohortCharacteristics
+- CDMConnector

 This is expected and a new release of all this packages is ready to submit once this one is in CRAN.
-We submitted a new version of CDMConnector yesterday that should work with this release.
-But the old one will break.
+In most of the cases it only breaks tests and not the functionality.
+All maintainers are aware of it.